D7460N/D7460N.dev/ADD.md

 <h3 id="responsive-design">: : RESPONSIVE DESIGN : :</h3>

 Responsive or adaptive web design provides optimal experience, easy reading, and easy navigation with a minimum of resizing on difference media devices such as desktops, laptops, tablets, and phones.
-D7460N is suitable to work on every device, and every screen size, no matter how large or small. `[ company goal ]`
+D7460N work on every device, and every screen size, no matter how large or small. `[ company goal ]`

 <br />